Frequently Asked Questions

 Is therapy confidential?

 Yes, therapy is confidential!
-I prioritize your privacy and adhere to strict ethical and legal standards that ensure all information shared during our sessions remains confidential.
-Your trust is of utmost importance, and I cannot disclose any session details without your explicit written consent, except in circumstances where there is a risk of harm.
-I'm committed to creating a safe and confidential space for you to explore your thoughts and feelings openly, and if you ever have any questions or concerns about confidentiality, please don't hesitate to reach out for clarification.
+We prioritize your privacy and adhere to strict ethical and legal standards that ensure all information shared during our sessions remains confidential.
+Your trust is of utmost importance, and we cannot disclose any session details without your explicit written consent, except in circumstances where there is a risk of harm.
+We're committed to creating a safe and confidential space for you to explore your thoughts and feelings openly, and if you ever have any questions or concerns about confidentiality, please don't hesitate to reach out for clarification.

 Do you provide therapy online?

-My therapy practice is entirely online to maximize accessibility and convenience for individuals in the 37+ states where I am authorized to practice.
+Our therapy practice is entirely online to maximize accessibility and convenience for individuals in the 42+ states where we are authorized to practice.
 Online therapy has proven to be an effective and flexible way to receive the support you need, all from the comfort of your own space.
 Whether you're seeking help with anxiety, relationship issues, trauma, grief, or other concerns, I'm here to support you through secure and confidential virtual video sessions.

 Do you practice where I live?

-I am authorized to practice in 39+ states across the United States through PSYPACT (Psychology Interjurisdictional Compact).
-This allows me to offer my services to individuals in those states, ensuring that you can access the support you need regardless of your location.
-If you reside in one of these states or have any questions about whether I can provide services in your area, please feel free to reach out, and I'll be happy to assist you.
+We are authorized to practice in 42+ states across the United States through PSYPACT (Psychology Interjurisdictional Compact).
+This allows us to offer our services to individuals in those states, ensuring that you can access the support you need regardless of your location.
+If you reside in one of these states or have any questions about whether we can provide services in your area, please feel free to reach out, and we'll be happy to assist you.

-You can see an updated map of where I practice below:
+You can see an updated map of where we practice below:

 Do you prescribe medication?